fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 #### Inference Memory Requirements

 Inference is simpler.
 You just need the model weights and KV cache for attention.
+The KV cache is key for LLM inference—it stores computed key-value pairs from previous tokens, allowing the model to generate each new token without recomputing attention over the entire sequence.
+This makes autoregressive generation much faster, but the cache grows with each generated token and scales with batch size and sequence length.

 The KV cache size depends on your batch size, sequence length, and model architecture.
 For a 70B model with BF16, you're looking at 140 GB for model weights and another 20-40 GB for KV cache with a batch size of 32 and sequence length of 2048.
 That's 160-180 GB total.
 That's why inference for large models needs multiple GPUs or model parallelism.
 A single A100 won't hold it.

 #### GPU Requirements Estimation